Taxes

 Cash Donations

 A cash donation is often the easiest way to make a charitable donation.
 Cash donations can be through cash, check, or credit card.
 You can take a charitable deduction for the donation amount minus the value of any goods or services you receive in return.
-This is the simplest form of giving as the amount of the donation is included on Schedule A of the tax return, and there are no other special forms you must complete.
+The amount of the donation is included on Schedule A of your tax return and there are no other special forms you must complete.

 Appreciated Securities

-Often, people will sell securities such as stocks or mutual funds to generate cash to donate.
+Many people sell securities such as stocks or mutual funds to generate cash as a charitable giving strategy.
 However, a more tax-efficient result may occur if instead of selling the security and giving the money, the appreciated security is donated directly to the charity.
 The charitable deduction for donating appreciated property to charity is generally the fair market value of the appreciated property.

 Appreciated Securities Example

-For example, if you purchased five shares of XYZ stock 10 years ago for $5,000 and those are now worth $30,000; you’ll pay capital gains tax of $3,750 if you sell the security and your capital gains tax rate is 15%.
+For example, let’s say you purchase five shares of a stock 10 years ago for $5,000 and those are now worth $30,000.
+You’ll pay a capital gains tax of $3,750 if you sell the security and your capital gains tax rate is 15%.
 If you donate the shares rather than selling them first, you can include the $30,000 as a charitable donation.
 This will allow you to avoid paying the capital gains tax of $3,750.

-You may be hesitant to donate securities as you believe they are still a good investment for your portfolio.
+It may be difficult to donate securities if you believe they are still a good investment for your portfolio.
 If you donate the appreciated securities, you can then turn around and purchase new shares of the donated securities with the cash you would have given to the charity.
 This donate-and-replace strategy allows you to increase your cost basis on the new shares you own, potentially reducing the capital gains tax you pay in the future.

 Charitable Deduction Limitations

-If you’re not able to use all the charitable deduction in one year, you may carry over the unused amount for up to five years.
+If you’re unable to use all the charitable deduction in one year, you may carry over the unused amount for up to five years.
 You can claim the carryover amount as a charitable deduction in the latter years, but the same adjusted gross income limitations will apply.

 Bunching Charitable Donations